How To Create HEALTHY BOUNDARIES

 - Jaiya John

-Don't apologize for your priorities.
-If it's important to you, be proud of it and don't apologize for it.
+Don’t apologize for your priorities.
+If something matters to you, honor it proudly.

 Things You DON'T Need To APOLOGIZE For